sgaona21/fullstack-course-manager/README.md

-A fullstack CRUD application for managing courses
+A fullstack CRUD application for managing courses.
+This was an educational project meant to demonstrate the basics of fullstack development.

 Built with:
 Frontend: React + React Router